-- 7.4.117.4.13 If the audit report states that the Audit IPMS Client has complied with the Service Levels then: - (a) if the audit was undertaken due to a request from another Service Provider and/or Carrier, then the Audit Costs will be payable to the Enforcement Agency by that other Service Provider or Carrier and, upon receipt of payment of that sum, the Enforcement Agency will reimburse the Audit IPMS Client its costs; or - (b) if the audit was undertaken otherwise than due to a request of a Service Provider or Carrier, the Audit IPMS Client shall bear its own costs and the costs of the Enforcement Agency shall be reimbursed to it by the party that initiated the audit; or - 7.4.127.4.14 If the audit report states that the Audit IPMS Client has not complied with the Service Levels, then the Audit Costs will be payable by the Audit IPMS Client. - 7.4.137.4.15 For the purposes of sections 7.4.11 and 7.4.12, "Audit Costs" means the aggregate of: - (a) Enforcement Agency reasonable direct costs in respect of the audit (including auditing and legal fees); and - (b) such costs of the Audit IPMS Client in respect of time involved in assisting the audit as are submitted by the Audit IPMS Client to the Enforcement Agency which the Enforcement Agency determines are fair and reasonable.
+- Agency's discretion, may be published in any relevant industry newsletter or magazine, in the national newspapers or in Consumer bulletins. - 7.4.11 If the audit report states that the Audit IPMS Client has complied with the Service Levels then: - (a) if the audit was undertaken due to a request from another Service Provider and/or Carrier, then the Audit Costs will be payable to the Enforcement Agency by that other Service Provider or Carrier and, upon receipt of payment of that sum, the Enforcement Agency will reimburse the Audit IPMS Client its costs; or - (b) if the audit was undertaken otherwise than due to a request of a Service Provider or Carrier, the Audit IPMS Client shall bear its own costs and the costs of the Enforcement Agency shall be reimbursed to it by the party that initiated the audit; or - 7.4.12 If the audit report states that the Audit IPMS Client has not complied with the Service Levels, then the Audit Costs will be payable by the Audit IPMS Client. - 7.4.13 For the purposes of sections 7.4.11 and 7.4.12, "Audit Costs" means the aggregate of: - (a) Enforcement Agency reasonable direct costs in respect of the audit (including auditing and legal fees); and - (b) such costs of the Audit IPMS Client in respect of time involved in assisting the audit as are submitted by the Audit IPMS Client to the Enforcement Agency which the Enforcement Agency determines are fair and reasonable.